MiguellDomingues/prototype_ui-react/README.md

 usage:

 - 'npm start' on cmd
-- app should open in a browser window
+- app should open in a browser window (no auth user)
+- log in -> name/pw a/a, d/d to explore functionality for different auth user types